 This delightful bolthole is an unexpected gem, much more spacious than the exterior suggests.
 Set in a wonderfully tranquil location surrounded by fields and with beautiful Largin Wood on the doorstep, Little Largin sits in the grounds behind the Owners’ farmhouse, tucked into a sheltered setting bordered by mature trees.

 The open plan living-room has a wood-burner for cosiness (plus full central heating), sofas to stretch out on, and a well-equipped kitchen-area.
 Warm and welcoming, this is an ideal location for exploring the beautiful gardens, creekside walks and coastal footpaths in this lovely part of Cornwall, or just relax in the garden to the sound of birdsong.
-A home-made cake on arrival sets the tone for a wonderfully stress-free holiday.

 A farm lane (unmade in places) leads past fields to the Owners’ farmhouse and Little Largin is tucked away behind.
 The Owners are small-scale farmers with a small flock of sheep and Friesian cows dotted around their 16 acres.